ProvataHealth/policies/source/sections/auditing_policy.md

 B. Available storage space.
 1. Reports summarizing audit activities shall be retained for a period of six years.
 3. Log data is currently retained and readily accessible for a 1-month period.
 Beyond that, log data is available via cold backup.
-4. For Paas Customers, they choose the length of backup retention and availability that Provata Health will implement and enforce.

 ## Potential Trigger Events